urartian/loopback4-odata/README.md

 - `namespace`: Overrides the CSDL schema namespace (`Default` by default).
 All generated types live under this namespace.
 - `entityContainerName`: Controls the `<EntityContainer>` / JSON entity container name (`DefaultContainer` by default).
 - `namespaceAlias`: Adds the optional `Alias` attribute to the CSDL schema so clients can refer to types using a short prefix.
-- `capabilities`: Sets default service-level annotations such as supported filter functions, countability, permissions, and stream support.
+- `capabilities`: Sets default service-level annotations such as supported filter functions, countability, permissions, stream support, and now OData capability records for inserts/updates/deletes/search via the `insertRestrictions`, `updateRestrictions`, `deleteRestrictions`, and `searchRestrictions` options.
 Values can be overridden per entity set via `EntitySetDef.capabilities`.
 - `$apply` support currently covers a single `groupby((... ), aggregate(...))` segment with aggregate methods `sum`, `average`, `min`, `max`, `count`, and `countdistinct` on scalar entity properties.
 Pipelines with additional stages (`filter`, `orderby`, etc.) and aggregations on navigation properties are not yet available.
 - Lambda filters (`any` / `all`) support navigation collections (including multi-segment paths) and can be combined with additional predicates using `and`.
 Nesting lambdas, mixing multiple lambdas, or combining them with `or` remains unsupported.
 - `strict` (default: true): Enables stricter validations and policies: